 Mental Health: An Evidence-Based Workshop for Religious Leaders & Educators – led by David H. Rosmarin, PhD, ABPP

-This half-day workshop is designed for religious leaders and educators who wish to learn more about mental health.
+This fall, we will be featuring a half-day workshop designed for religious leaders and educators who wish to learn more about mental health.
 Students are most welcome to attend.
 Previous knowledge about mental health will be helpful, but is not required.

 Many religious leaders and educators do not receive adequate training in how to recognize common mental health concerns, how to provide psychological “first-aid”, and how to collaborate with mental health professionals in the treatment process.